-Fortunately, several politicians, celebrities and even judges and law enforcement officers have been involved in sleep-driving DUI drugs cases, and their accounts of somnambulant driving have been in the news, to help educate the public that it can happen to anyone.
+Fortunately, several politicians, celebrities, and even judges and law enforcement officers have been involved in sleep-driving DUI drug cases, and their accounts of somnambulant driving have been in the news, to help educate the public that it can happen to anyone.

 Sleep driving is akin to sleepwalking in that people who experience it typically do not remember anything that occurred during the driving episode.
 In fact, research shows that people who were ever prone to sleepwalking as children are also more likely to sleep drive.
 However, scientists distinguish sleepwalking as more of a reflex, whereas sleep driving involves complex behaviors like finding car keys, getting in the car, and driving.